patchlevel/event-sourcing/docs/pages/repository.md

 !!! note

     All events are written to the database with one transaction in order to ensure data consistency.

-!!! tip

-    If you want to make sure that dispatching events and storing events is transaction safe, then you should look at the [outbox](outbox.md) pattern.

 ### Load an aggregate